 Nevertheless, it could potentially also leave California home and property owners holding the bag if the utility sought to limit its liability for the consequences of any fires which its own actions or inactions caused or contributed to.
 Even if a bankruptcy court did not allow the utility to get off scot-free for the consequences of fires which the utility either directly or indirectly caused or contributed to, the automatic stay applied to all pending lawsuits at the time a company or individual files for bankruptcy could cause years long delays in lawsuits that have already been filed against PG&E as a result of the Camp Fire as well as the inevitable avalanche of lawsuits likely to follow if the company is determined to have caused the fire.
 Therefore, although the idea has some surface appeal, it could ultimately cost California property owners by not only impairing their ability to pursue their legal claims against the utility but could delay their ability to be made whole for those same losses, so allowing the utility to go bankruptcy likely is not a move that would ultimately benefit wildfire victims.

 If you are a California homeowner or property owner who has suffered fire damage or other losses as a result of any of the state’s historic wildfires in the past several years, including the Camp Fire, it is in your best interest to retain an experienced California property damage attorney as soon as possible to assist you every step in the way in what can be a long, burdensome and time consuming process.
 We understand that you may have many questions regarding damage caused by wildfire, what potential sources of recovery may help you in the rebuilding process and how to go about obtaining legal relief.
 We can also assist you in deciding whether to pursue legal action against a utility or other party who caused or contributed to the fire.
-We understand that you may have many questions regarding damage caused by wildfire, your legal rights, so our team provides you with a free consultation to go over the particulars of your individual situation and answer any questions you may have.
-If you have been a victim of a California wildfire, contact our firm immediately at email@example.com or (888) 529-3111.
+We understand that you may have many questions regarding damage caused by wildfire, your legal rights, so our team provides you with a no cost consultation to go over the particulars of your individual situation and answer any questions you may have.
+If you have been a victim of a California wildfire, contact our firm immediately at [email protected] or (888) 529-3111.

 888-LAW-3111 Monday-Friday, 24 hrs a day, 7 days a week.